cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment4.md

 It will be passed a prop called `info` that is an object which contains some information about the song.
 The fields in this object will be `title`, and `artist`.

-You can test this component by importing the Song component in App.js and creating a component:
+You can test this component by importing the Song component in App.tsx and creating a component:

 ```js
 <Song info={{ title: 'Never Gonna Give You Up', artist: 'Rick Astley' }} />